Social Recognition Basics: A Quick Guide

-Every organization has some "Silent Superstars" at the entry-level.
+Every organization has some "Silent Superstars" at the entry level.
 They are the ones who create wonderful results but stay under the radar of usual employee recognition.

-But, people who receive enough recognition will only stay in entry-level positions for a short time.
+However, people who receive enough recognition will only stay in entry-level positions for a short time.

 Recognition takes them forward, proving their readiness to take on bigger responsibilities.
 They gain their peers' and seniors' trust and respect in a very short period.